 Hiep Thien Dai consists of two towers in which bells and drums are placed.
 Each tower is 18 m high and has 5 floors.
 Hiep Thien Dai communicates with the occult to receive divine messages, to preserve the religious laws and listen to the complaints of the miserable, meaning to symbolize the equality in the religion

-Hiep Thien Dai is connected with the Main Hall – the area of Cuu Trung Dai and Bat Quai Dai on the second floor.
-Caodaists, Caodaist monks
+Hiep Thien Dai is connected with the Main Hall – the area of Cuu Trung Dai and Bat Quai Dai on the third floor.

 Cuu Trung Dai (Executive Board, Cửu Trùng Đài)

-In the center of the Main Hall is Cuu Trung Dai supported by six pillars in two lines.
-Cuu Trung Dai takes charge of missionary activities Caodaists sit on their knees, pray in this area.
+In the center of the Main Hall is Cuu Trung Dai, whichi is supported by six pillars in two lines.
+Cuu Trung Dai takes charge of missionary activities, Caodaists sit on their knees, pray in this area.

 Bat Quai Dai (Bát Quái Đài, Supreme Holy Organ)